Five things to know about how the Conservatives will choose their new leader

-OTTAWA — The deadline to submit ballots in the Conservative party leadership race to be has passed.
+OTTAWA — The deadline to submit ballots in the Conservative party leadership race has passed.
 The winner will be revealed on Sunday night.

 Here are five things to know about how a new leader will be chosen from among the four candidates vying to replace outgoing leader Andrew Scheer.